dianagudu/ca-eval/README.md

 ### remarks

-* The models used to generate the datasets are included in the repository [models](models/)
+* The [models](models/) used to generate the datasets are included in the repository
 * New models can be created from the datasources (processed cloud traces) --> see commented lines in [createdb.sh](createdb.sh)
 * Datasources were created by processing real cloud traces:
     * [Google Cluster data](https://github.com/google/cluster-data)